1 Peter 4:18

 Now ‘If the righteous one is scarcely saved

-The “if” assumes reality in the Greek.
-It is true that Christians have difficulty in being saved.
-They have a difficult time coming to grips with grace.
-The gospel itself is not difficult but it is difficult to come to grips with salvation by grace.
-Faith in Christ is non-meritorious.
-Most people have a very difficult time dropping their works-orientation to salvation.
+The “if” assumes reality in Greek: it is true that Christians have difficulty in being saved because they have a tough time coming to grips with grace.
+The gospel itself is not difficult, but it is challenging to come to grips with salvation by grace, and not by self-effort.
+Faith in Christ is non-meritorious, and most people have a tough time dropping their works orientation to salvation.

-The “righteous one” is not a special class of spiritual Christians.
-The “righteousone” here is the one who has received imputed righteousness from God.
-Our eternal standing before God does not rest in righteousness of our own.
-We standing in a righteousness given to us by Christ (1 Corinthians 1:30; 2 Corinthians 5:21).
+The “righteous one” is not a particular class of spiritual Christians.
+The “righteous one” here is the one who has received imputed righteousness from God; the idea is a justified one, that is, one who has been declared righteous in God’s eyes.
+Our eternal standing before God does not rest in the righteousness of our own.
+We stand in righteousness given to us by Christ (1 Co 1:30; 2 Co 5:21).
 Saved people are right with God.

 “Scarcely” means with difficulty, hardly.
 “Righteous one” is a term for Christians.
-It is very difficult for Christians to become Christians.
-Saving sinners is no mean task.
-It took Jesus to the cross.
-The reason Jesus went to the cross because men are totally depraved.
+It is challenging for people to become Christians.
+Saving sinners is no mean task, and the difficulty is that it took Jesus to the cross; we had no part in saving our souls.
+The reason Jesus went to the cross is that men are totally depraved.
 There is no way we can come to Christ by our own merit.
-We can barely become Christians.
-It takes the act of God to save us.
+On a scale of extent, we barely became Christians.
+It takes the act of God to save us, that is, an act of grace.

 The word “saved” means to receive salvation.
 We cannot earn salvation; it must be given to us.

-Christians go to heaven only by the work of God Himself in sending Christ to die for our sins.
+Christians go to heaven only by the work of God himself by sending Christ to die for our sins.

 ‘There is none righteous, no, not one;